scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Smite.*** *Ranged Attack:* 5 AP, Range 5, 4/1/0/0/0</br>Target creature makes a Stamina save.
+***Smite.*** *Ranged Attack:* 5 AP, Range 5, 4/1/0/0/0 - Target creature makes a Stamina save.
 On hit they take 1/3 in holy damage.

-***Ray of Purification.*** *Ranged Attack, Maneuver:* 8 AP, Range 10, 5/1/0/0/0</br>Fires a ray of purifying light at a creature.
+***Ray of Purification.*** *Ranged Attack, Maneuver:* 8 AP, Range 10, 5/1/0/0/0 - Fires a ray of purifying light at a creature.
 The creature makes a Stamina save.
 On hit they take 1/6 in holy damage and are Weakened for one minute.
 On a critical the creature loses the will to fight, being unable to take actions against the Greater Spirit until the end of their next turn.
 ___

 #### Archangel